2101dudu/Proof-of-Work-Blockchain/README.md

 # Proof-of-work

-In simple terms, proof-of-work ensure that a network's node has provided enough computational power (`work`) to create a block.
+In simple terms, proof-of-work ensures that a network's node has provided enough computational power (`work`) to create a block.
 This newly created block can quickly be validated and `proves` the work computational power was indeed expended.

 ## Why use proof-of-work?

-The way its set up, to create a new block one must spend enough computational power to find a hash that meets certain criteria.
-The work that's put into this node is extremelly arduous.
+The way it's set up, to create a new block one must spend enough computational power to find a hash that meets certain criteria.
+The work that's put into this node is extremely arduous.

 ## So, what's the actual "work"?